elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/basic-math-operators-in-javascript.md

 ---

-### Can the ++/-- operators be used within expressions?
+### Can the increment and decrement operators be used within expressions?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> Technically, yes, but it is not advisable because it reduces the readability of our code.</div><br />
   <div><strong>Technical Response:</strong> Though technically okay, such notation should be avoided and usually makes code less readable.
-We should use a typical style of one-line action in our code.
+We should use a typical style of one-line one-action in our code.
   </div><br />
   <div><strong className="codeExample">Proper Implementation:</strong><br /><br />